Classify Safety Issues with Classifications

 When you are managing safety issues, you assign classifications to the issue to organize it.
 Over time, you can easily research data regarding specific categories.

-For example, you could find out how many runway incursions were caused by lack of communication by searching for issues with a “runway incursion” hazard classification and a “lack of communication” human factor classification.
+For example, you could find out how many runway incursions were caused by a lack of communication by searching for issues with a “runway incursion” hazard classification and a “lack of communication” human factor classification.

 Purpose of Classifying Issues in Aviation Safety Management